BY-LAWS, AND REGULATIONS

 Intermission shall precede all overtime play.

-i) The SEMHL does not have or enforce the "curvature of the stick" measurement rule.
+i) The SEMHL does not have or enforce the "curvature of the stick"

 j) Teams cannot cancel regularly scheduled games with the intention of reducing costs of home games.
 Failure to honour the team commitment to the League, fans, and corporate sponsors to play the full number of agreed upon league games will result in the team bond being forfeited and the team will be suspended indefinitely.